 Back when poly was the default choice as a vapor retarder, the recommended placement of that layer varied depending on where you lived.
 The rule was to install it on the "warm side."
 In northern climates, that meant that the vapor retarder should be on the inside (installed on the inner face of wall studs and rafters) before installing drywall.

 The idea was that we wanted to prevent water vapor from migrating from inside the house (where it was warmer) outward through the building envelope.
 As vapor-laden air cools off, it can hold less moisture, and if it gets cold enough the moisture in the air will condense -- causing problems by wetting the insulation or rotting wood framing.
-By installing the vapor retarder on the inside of the wall, we would keep that moisture out of the wall cavity where that water vapor might condense.

 In warmer climates, we were told to install the poly vapor retarder on the outside of the wall cavity.
 Because the inside of the air-conditioned house was colder than the outside, the risk was that condensation could occur with moisture laden air moving inward through the building enclosure and cooling off.